motianyi/parallel_N_Queens_Puzzle/README.md

 # parallel_N_Queens_Puzzle
 Author: Tianyi Mo

 This is the project 3 for Parallel and Multicore Computing (COMP90025) at The University of Melbourne (Semester 2, 2020).
 This project including analysing of some popular algorithms for solving the n queen project.
-It implements the sequential and parallel algorithm and compare their performance.
+It implements the sequential and parallel algorithm (using MPI) and compare their performance.
 The details of the algorithm can be found in [the project report](/report.pdf).

 ## Files